 Is it possible for me to prepare this in advance?
 You can do it, but it would be best done fresh.
 If preparing in advance, undercook the pasta slightly, keep the sauce a bit thinner, and reheat gently with milk.
 Plan to stir and modify the texture just before serving.

-Can pre-shredded cheese be used?
-Yes, that would work.
-The sauce could be less smooth due to the anti-caking additives.
-If you decide to go ahead with it, try using a melt-friendly cheese like Jack, and think about adding 1 slice of American cheese to help with the texture.
+Is pre-shredded cheese okay to use?
+Yes, it would be fine to use in this instance.
+The sauce could be slightly less smooth because of the anti clumping agents.
+If you choose to go this route, use a meltable cheese like Jack, and consider adding 1 slice of American cheese to improve the texture.

-What other (non-elbow) shape is the best?
-My favorite for maximum sauce grip is cavatappi.
-Shells are also great because they catch tiny pools of cheese sauce.
+What is another shape (besides elbow) that is the best?
+I like cavatappi the most for maximum sauce grip.
+Shells are also good since they catch little puddles of cheese sauce.

 How do I keep mac and cheese from drying out when stored in the fridge?
-Reheat on a low setting with milk added.
-Stir often.
-If microwaving, do it in short bursts and stir in between; you want to heat it gently, not cause a dairy explosion.
+Heat up with some milk and on a low setting.
+Stir it frequently and be patient.
+If using a microwave, do it in small intervals and stir after each one.
+You want to do this slowly so you don’t end up with a dairy explosion.

 The Last Word